LucasHartmannKI/MMS-LLM/README.md

 - [Objaverse](https://objaverse.allenai.org): We use models of the Objaverse dataset for training and evaluation.
 - [Cap3D](https://github.com/crockwell/Cap3D/): We use the Cap3D captioning data for our data generation.
 - [ULIP-2](https://github.com/salesforce/ULIP): We use ULIP-2 for pre-training our point cloud encoder.
+- [InternVL](https://github.com/OpenGVLab/InternVL): We use InternVL captioning data for our data generation.